This sample program can be modified for virtual or in-person facilitation at a wide range of scales.

 Are you curious about what your participants thought of your event?
 Review our tips for evaluation.

 Before your attendees are exhausted from all of the fun they are having, please be sure to share Observer Feedback Surveys.
-Feedback from your participants will let you know what the best parts of your event were, and what could be improved for next year.
+Feedback from participants lets us know what's working well about International Observe the Moon Night and what could be improved for next year.
 If you have extra helpers or volunteers on hand, they can assist in recruiting participants to fill out their observer surveys.

 After your event concludes, remember to fill out an Event Host Feedback Survey.
 This feedback helps us to support you and other hosts better in future years.